Technology we use to write history.

 An isomalt plant is constructed for Palatinit Süssungsmittel GmbH, Mannheim, Germany, and a sugar substitute plant for Südzucker AG Mannheim/Ochsenfurt, Obrigheim/Pfalz, Germany.

-A cell fermenter is built for Connaught Laboratories in Canada.
+A cell fermentor is built for Connaught Laboratories in Canada.
 One single job far surpasses a year's sales for Bioengineering AG when Gist-brocades NV, Delft, Netherlands, orders a biotechnical pilot plant.